autometrics-dev/autometrics-rs/README.md

 [![Crates.io](https://img.shields.io/crates/v/autometrics.svg)](https://crates.io/crates/autometrics)
 [![Discord Shield](https://discordapp.com/api/guilds/950489382626951178/widget.png?style=shield)](https://discord.gg/kHtwcH8As9)

 Autometrics provides a macro that makes it easy to instrument any function with the most useful metrics: request rate, error rate, and latency.
-It then uses the instrumented function names to generate Prometheus queries to help you identify and debug issues in production.
+It then uses the instrumented function names to generate powerful Prometheus queries to help you identify and debug issues in production.

 ## Features